SorifulIslamAdnanKhan/health-supply-chain-client/README.md

 - Create a responsive dashboard.
 - User can easily register and login to the website.
 - User can easily post, retrive, update and delete data for supply.
+- User can post comment.
+- User can participate as a volunteer.
+- Added a leaderboard to display donor information.
+- Implement dark mood and light mood theme.
 - Use RTK Query cashing to update and delete real time data.
 - Display supply posts, gallery images dynamically.
 - Create a interactive pie chart using Rechart library.